nekonaute/roborobo3/roborobo3/_README.txt

-									R=255 means "no obstacle", G=255 means nothing, ie.: pure white means "no obstacle" (!) use png to avoid pixel exact color loss note that the sensor beam lenght parameter is set in the config file. gBackgroundImageFilename  		: this image is purely decorative.
-Change parralax factor for faster scrolling (if screen size is smaller that environment/foreground size). gfootprintImageFilename      : this image specifies the footprint value that will be sensed by the ground sensor.
+									R=255 means "no obstacle", G=255 means nothing, ie.: pure white means "no obstacle" (!) use png to avoid pixel exact color loss note that the sensor beam lenght parameter is set in the config file. gFootprintImageFilename      : this image specifies the footprint RGB value that will be sensed by the ground sensor.

+gForegroundImageFilename 		: the environment decorative image, ie. only used for displaying -- should more or less match environment image. gBackgroundImageFilename  		: this image is purely decorative.
+Change parralax factor for faster scrolling (if screen size is smaller that environment/foreground size).

 Some image files are available by default in the data subdirectory.
 Here's a quick summary (but you may add anything you like):
 - maxirobot*: a 32x32 robot image, with 8 sensors (similar to an e-puck or khepera robot)
 - minirobot*: a 5x5 robot image, with 8, 12 or 16 sensors (sensor belt)
+- ...and several environments

 When creating an image, be very very careful about the values of pixels.